open-life-science/open-life-science.github.io/index.md

 ---
 layout: default
-title: OLS
+title: A mentoring & training program for Open Science ambassadors
-description: A mentoring & training program for Open Science ambassadors
+description: The OLS program is for people interested in applying open principles in their work and becoming Open Science ambassadors in their communities
 image: /images/index.jpg
 photos:
   name: Bérénice Batut